 - Adds cycling and pedestrian pathways on both north and south sides

 - Includes a fourth vehicle lane so it can accommodate traffic flow for the next 100 years, including a possible HOV and/or Transit lane.

 - Ensures a safe emergency route across the Elbow River

 - Improves flood resiliency - 1:100 year flood

 - Reduces maintenance Incorporates an historical/commemorative component to recognize the old bridge design

-In partnership with the Calgary Municipal Land Corporation (CMLC), The City of Calgary is replacing the 9 Avenue S.E. bridge over the Elbow River because it has reached the end of its original lifespan.
-The aging bridge also has a reduced load carrying capacity, does not meet current design and engineering standards, and requires increased costs to maintain it.
+In partnership with the Calgary Municipal Land Corporation (CMLC), The City of Calgary is replaced the original 9 Avenue S.E. bridge over the Elbow River because it reached the end of its lifespan.
+The aging bridge had a reduced load carrying capacity, did not meet current design and engineering standards, and required increased costs to maintain it.